TonyxSun/TonyxSun/README.md

 ### Hello World :wave:
 It's a pleasure to see you here!
-I am Tony, a third year **software engineering** student at the University of Waterloo.
+I am Tony (Wuyue), a third year **software engineering** student at the University of Waterloo.
 I am passionate about creating elegant applications with code that make a difference in the world. :city_sunset:

 * :chart_with_upwards_trend: I have [prior experience](https://github.com/TonyxSun/TonyxSun/blob/master/Tony_Sun_ResumeV2_4C_ext.pdf) working as a software developer, with 3 past co-ops specializing in full-stack and application development.